ircamitoc/feedback-form-demo/README.md

 # Feedback Form Project

-A feedback form application built using React 18 for the frontend, Node.js with Express for the backend, and the Notion API for the database.
+"Feedback Form Demo is a user-friendly web app.
+It uses React 18 for the front end, Node.js with Express for the back end, and the Notion API to store data."

 ## Table of Contents